-According to the CEO’s 2018 Energy Use in the Colorado Cannabis Industry report, the energy burden associated with Colorado cannabis cultivation is significant, with an estimated 2% of electricity generated in the state being allocated to cultivation facilities.
-As a result of this electricity use and additional natural gas & propane use, energy expenditures make up an estimated 33% of cultivation business’ operating costs.
+According to the CEO’s 2018 Energy Use in the Colorado Cannabis Industry report, the energy burden associated with Colorado cannabis cultivation is significant, with cultivation facilities using an estimated 2% of the electricity generated in Colorado.
+As a result of this electricity use and additional natural gas and propane use, energy expenditures make up an estimated 33% of cultivation business’ operating costs.
 However, significant energy cost saving and resource reduction opportunities exist through the implementation of resource efficiency measures.

 To assist Colorado cannabis cultivation facilities in realizing these opportunities, CEO has developed the Cannabis Resource Optimization Program (CROP).
-The program is designed to provide eligible cannabis cultivation businesses with no-cost technical resource use and renewable energy assessments to better understand energy and water use drivers and cost-effective resource management opportunities.
+The program is designed to provide eligible cannabis cultivation businesses with no-cost technical assistance, including a facility audit and analysis of previous resource use, to better understand energy and water use and identify cost-effective resource management opportunities.
+CEO has partnered with Resource Innovations to offer technical assistance and support.

-As a follow up to this technical offering, CEO will partner with lending institutions to provide financing to help program participants implement identified efficiency measures.
+As a follow up to the on-site facility audit, CEO will partner the Colorado Clean Energy Fund (CCEF) and a lending institution to provide financing to help program participants implement efficiency measures.

 Please contact Elizabeth.firstname.lastname@example.org with any programmatic questions.